abhishake99/Sentiment-analysis/README.md

 # Twitter-US-airline-sentiment-analysis
-Performed NLP method analysis on dataset, uesd tfidf vectorizer for vocablary genration and used Logistic-regressor with 60% accuracy.
+Performed NLP method analysis on dataset, uesd Count vectorizer for vocablary genration and used Logistic-regressor with 80% accuracy.